 Q- What should I get?
 And where?
 A- This is all a matter of personal taste.
 You can get whatever you want, and whatever your artist is willing to do.
 You can choose a picture off the wall, or you can have them create a custom piece just for you.
 Your only limit is your own imagination.
 As far as where you should get it goes, just keep in mind what you do for work and the type of social circles you are in.
 You might want to consider placing your tattoo where it can be easily covered up with normal clothing.

 Q- What are some things I should do before I get my tattoo?
 A- A lot of people don't look at the tattoo as a medical procedure, which it really, in a way, is.
 After you do your research and are ready to walk into the shop, make sure that you've eaten (within 2 hours recommended) before sitting in the chair.
 This will not only help ease your nerves, but also make your body more comfortable to sit through the procedure for a longer period of time.
-Stay hydrated, but no alcohol!
-Alcohol is a blood thinner, which makes it more difficult for the artist to work AND for your tattoo to heal.
-For this reason, I would also advise against taking an excessive amount of painkillers.
+Stay hydrated, no alcohol!
+Alcohol is a blood thinner, which makes it more difficult for the artist to work AND does not feel good getting tattooed hungover ( Just saying).
+I would also advise against taking of painkillers.
 Finally, don't squeeze the tattoo into your schedule!
-It can be taxing on the body, and also heightens your adrenaline response if you're worrying about if you'll make it to work on time.
+Things change and it can take longer tattoo, or adjustments had to be made for your tattoo, size, location, etc. It can be taxing on the body and mind, you might feel a bit drained after and even tired mentally and physically.
+So if you are worrying about another appointment or getting to work on time, your just gonna stress yourself out evermore.
+Q- Why do certain tattoos have to be done a certain size?
+A- This is due to longevity of the tattoo.
+We want to make sure that this tattoo not only looks great the day of the tattoo, but for years to come.
+If a tattoo is done too small, details over time with blur together, this is due to skin changing and aging.
+All tattoos will widen over of the years and if a tattoo too small with a lot of details will just not look good down the road.